mspnp/vnet-integrated-serverless-microservices/src/AuditApi/readme.md

 ### Host your own MongoDB

-Instructions for hosting your own mongodb isntance can be found [here](https://docs.mongodb.com/manual/installation/)
+Instructions for hosting your own mongodb instance can be found [here](https://docs.mongodb.com/manual/installation/)

 Now update the `mongo_connection_string` setting in your `local.settings.json` file with the connection string for your chosen mongodb host.